 Remedy

-Kia will notify owners by mail and instruct you to bring your vehicle to a dealership to update the battery management system software.
+To reduce the safety risk, Mercedes-Benz recommends that you set the maximum charge setting of your vehicle at 80% until the recall repairs are completed.
+Mercedes-Benz will notify owners by mail and advise you to take your vehicle to a dealership to update the battery management system software.

-On certain vehicles, a software problem could cause the high-voltage battery electronic control unit to reset.
-As a result, the high-voltage system could disconnect while driving.
+On a small number of vehicles, a software problem could cause the Battery Energy Control Module (BECM) to reset.
+This can cause the high voltage system to disconnect while driving.
 If this happens, there could be a sudden loss of power to the wheels.

 Safety Risk